MrChillStorm/ResponseRank/README.md

    <img src="https://i.imgur.com/RfmCffi.png" alt="Derived target curve plot" width="1244">
   </p>

-* **Idealized EQ Targets**
+* **Manufacturer-Specific EQ Targets**

-  Two **idealized EQ targets** have been created from the empirically derived curve using the **top 10 real-world headphones** ranked by ResponseRank:

-  * **`MCS-NeutralIdeal.csv`** – an idealized version of the **empirical neutral curve**, preserving the natural contour found in the best-measuring headphones and closely following the **oratory1990 optimum hifi over-ear** target.
-  * **`MCS-HarmanIdeal.csv`** – a counterpart based on the same dataset but shaped toward the **Harman over-ear 2018** target, capturing how top-performing headphones interpret Harman in practice.
+  The dataset now provides **manufacturer-specific EQ targets**, derived from measurements of the best headphones from each brand.
+These targets are designed to reflect each manufacturer’s characteristic tonal profile while preserving the natural contour of the top-performing models:

+  * **Neutral targets** – `MCS-Neutral-AKG.csv`, `MCS-Neutral-Beyerdynamic.csv`, `MCS-Neutral-Sennheiser.csv`, `MCS-Planar-Hifiman.csv`
+    Captures the neutral interpretation of each manufacturer’s top headphones, smoothing measurement anomalies and preserving realistic tonality.

+  * **Harman-shaped targets** – `MCS-Harman-AKG.csv`, `MCS-Harman-Beyerdynamic.csv`
+    Shapes the responses toward the Harman over-ear 2018 curve, but adjusted according to how each brand’s top models reproduce it in practice.

+  **Why manufacturer-specific targets matter:**
+  Brands have characteristic tonal signatures—AKG and Beyerdynamic emphasize midrange clarity, Sennheiser leans toward a smoother low-mid profile, and Hifiman planars can have more extended highs.
+These targets respect these voicings, enabling EQ or comparisons that are **faithful to each brand’s intended sound** rather than forcing all headphones to a single “average” curve.

-  Both targets were smoothed and idealized through spline fitting for clean, continuous response shapes suitable for EQ and evaluation.
-While the derived target reflects **what the best headphones measure like**, these two represent **what they should sound like**, and are faithful, real-world listening targets rather than analytical averages.
+  All targets are smoothed and idealized via spline fitting to produce **clean, continuous response curves** suitable for EQ and objective evaluation.
+They represent **how the best headphones of each manufacturer actually sound**, providing practical references for tuning or ranking.

 * **response_idealize.py**